• Modified on Dec 7, 2025

 Every tea house centers around its dining hall.
 The dining hall serves as the start and end point of each trekking day.
 Trekkers arrive cold and tired from walking.
 They sit near the stove.
 Frozen fingers slowly warm up.
 It feels homely where everyone can share the part of the trek. :

-What are the prices to expect on Annapurna Trek ?
+What are the prices to expect on the Annapurna Trek?

-Trekkers need to pay for rooms , food and other extra stuffs like hot showers, charging devices and so on.
+Trekkers need to pay for rooms, food, and other extra stuff like hot showers, charging devices, and so on.

 Rooms: You can pay $3-$6 per night for rooms.
-At peak seasons, the price might be quite expensive whereas there might be some discounts for off-season.
+At peak seasons, the price might be quite high, whereas there might be some discounts for off-season.

-Meals: Trekkers can get a meals paying $4-$8.
+Meals: Trekkers can get meals paying $4-$8.
 However, it depends on the rates of the teahouses.
-Check the menu and order your food at Annapurna Circuit trek.
+Check the menu and order your food at the Annapurna Circuit trek.

-Hot shower: You are charged around $1–$3 for hot shower as it uses solar for heating water.
+Hot shower: You are charged around $1–$3 for a hot shower, as it uses solar for heating water.

 Charging devices: Charging devices might cost around $1–$2 per hour.